-How to Build Your Capsule Wardrobe
+How to Build A Capsule Wardrobe

 The single most frequent inquiry I receive from readers is how to demystify fashion and create a stylish but functional wardrobe you can feel confident in.
 I also noticed that the desire for a more pleasing (and practical) closet often comes after a major life change.